theforeman/forklift/docs/provision.md

         * increase ram to 2048MB (required for CentOS Stream 9)
         * change network type to NAT, network name = provision
     * Click Submit
-4. Configure Activation Key
-    * Content / Activation Keys
-    * Assign all available subscriptions to the activation key
-5. Configure / Host groups
+4. Configure / Host groups
     * Edit Forklift CentOS 9
     * Set Compute profile to be "2-Medium"
     * Assign the `CentOS 9` activation key to the host group
-6. You're good to go!
+5. You're good to go!
 Let's provision a box!
     * Click Hosts / New Host
     * Fill in:
         * org, location, host group